CSCfi/csc-user-guide/docs/support/conda.md

 Please note that installing packages from different channels to a single Conda environment does not always work.
 That is a bit similar to trying to mix packages from Ubuntu and Debian.
-The solution is to simply set up separate Conda environments for different tasks if in doubt about the compatibility.
+The solution is to simply set up separate Conda environments for different tasks or projects if in doubt about the compatibility.

 Some of the smaller channels are not always up-to-date or properly maintained, and packages from those may break your Conda environment.
 Fortunately you can do